ElifAksitt/hospitalAppointment/README.md

 # hospitalAppointment
- Creating an appointment according to patient name, surname, TC information, department, doctor, day and time selection.
+ Its a C# programming language.Creating an appointment according to patient name, surname, TC information, department, doctor, day and time selection.